Many guidelines in M&A only apply to certain situations. However, these seven integration best practices should almost always be followed:

 That’s reality-based management.
 You can actually pull that off successfully.
 And that cultural mix positions you best to beat the pants off the competition.

-- Score Early Victories
+- Engineer Early Victories

 Rapid success will help offset the skepticism from the critics of the transaction.
 You protect the deal by developing hard proof that things are headed in the right direction.